-When it comes to employee dismissals, it is in an employer’s best interest to follow human resources best practices.
+When it comes to employee dismissals, otherwise referred to as employee terminations, it is in an employer’s best interest to follow human resources best practices.
 Terminating an employee has many legal considerations.
-It is important to understand the do’s and don’ts to avoid legal challenges for wrongful dismissal.
+It is important to understand what to do and not do to avoid legal challenges for wrongful dismissal.

 What is the law behind employee dismissals?

-- Dismisses or stops employing an employee; this is applicable to bankruptcy of the employer
+- Dismisses or stops employing an employee (applicable to an employer’s bankruptcy)

-- Constructively dismisses an employee, and the employee resigns
+- Constructively dismisses an employee, leading the employee to resign

 - Lays off an employee, longer than a temporary layoff

-When it comes to dismissing an employee, the ESA does not require an employer to give reason for termination.
+In most cases, when it comes to dismissing an employee, employment standards do not require an employer to give reason for termination.
 While this is applicable to most dismissals, there are certain situations where an employer cannot terminate an employee, even with severance pay.
-It is advised that an employer should always seek advice before dismissing an employee.
+We always advise employers to seek advice before dismissing an employee.

-- Provide termination pay if dismissal occurs without notice; this is also known as severance pay.
+- Provide termination pay (also known as severance pay) if dismissal occurs without notice

-- Ensure that employment contracts clearly state the terms and conditions for termination clauses; this should meet the minimum standards set out by the ESA.
+- Ensure that employment contracts clearly state the terms and conditions for termination clauses; this should meet the minimum standards set out by employment standards regulations

 In addition to fully terminating an employee, a dismissal can occur if an employee resigns in response to organizational changes.
 This is known as a constructive dismissal.
-Specifically, these situations may occur when an employer makes a significant change to a fundamental term or condition in an employee’s employment without their actual or implied consent.
-Constructive dismissals also refer to a series of small changes, which with time, effect an employee’s work and eventually causes resignation.
-This area of the law is complex and difficult; we advise employers to ask for legal help to avoid any challenges.
+Specifically, this may occur when an employer significantly changes a fundamental employment term or condition without actual or implied consent.
+Constructive dismissals also refer to a series of small changes that, with time, affect an employee’s work and ultimately leads to resignation.
+This area of the law is complex and we advise clients to ask for legal help to avoid any challenges.

-We can answer your questions about employee dismissals, or any other employment-related questions you might have.
-Employer Line offers a complimentary advice line and we're available for your call 24/7.
-It is in your best interest to pick up the phone and speak to one of Peninsula’s HR experts for a free consultation.
+We can answer your questions about employee dismissals, or any other employment-related matter.
+Employer Line offers a complimentary advice line with HR experts.
+Pick up the phone for a free consultation.